Nanshe: Early attestations

 Nanshe is first attested in sources from the late Uruk period.
 She is one of the oldest known tutelary goddesses of specific Mesopotamian cities, next to the likes of Nisaba, Ezina, Inanna of Uruk (under various epithets) and Inanna of Zabalam.
-Her cult center was a city represented by the signs AB✕ḪAki, which could also be used to write her own name if a different determinative, dingir, was used instead.
+Her cult center was a city represented by the signs AB×ḪAki, which could also be used to write her own name if a different determinative, dingir, was used instead.
 According to Joan Goodnick Westenholz, the logographic writing of the city's was patterned after the theonym.
 The name Nina or NINA is employed to refer to it in Assyriological literature.
 Other proposed readings include Niĝin, Nenua, Ninâ Nimin and Niĝen.
 It was located in the southeastern part of what eventually came to be the state of Lagash, eight kilometers to the southeast of its eponymous capital, and has been identified with modern Tell Zurghul in Iraq.
 In the past, the site was located on the coast of the Persian Gulf.
-According to Dietz-Otto Edzard, Sirara, another toponym associated with Nanshe, might have been a sacred precinct of Nina or the name of a temple located in it, though they might have also been two separate nearby settlements, which perhaps at some point fused into a single urban area, similarly to Uruk and Kullaba.
+According to Dietz Otto Edzard, Sirara, another toponym associated with Nanshe, might have been a sacred precinct of Nina or the name of a temple located in it, though they might have also been two separate nearby settlements, which perhaps at some point fused into a single urban area, similarly to Uruk and Kullaba.
 Andrew R. George also accepts that Sirara was a location within Nina.
-It is first mentioned in texts from the reign of Entemena and continues to appear in building inscriptions until the time of Gudea, but in the Ur III period it is only mentioned sporadically in theophoric names and names of fields, and later on its occurrences are limited to literary and lexical texts.
+It is first mentioned in texts from the reign of Entemena.
+It is mentioned alongside Nina as a cult center of Nanshe in the thirty third of the Zame Hymns from Early Dynastic Abu Salabikh.
+It continued to appear in building inscriptions until the time of Gudea, but in the Ur III period it is only mentioned sporadically in theophoric names and names of fields, and later on its occurrences are limited to literary and lexical texts.
 A temple named Esirara, originally built by Ur-Nanshe, was located in it.

-Gebhard J. Selz notes that it is possible that Ur-Nanshe, who was the founder of the first dynasty of Lagash, the first attested local user of the title lugal, and a devotee of Nanshe, came from a family which originally lived in the proximity of Nina.
+Gebhard J. Selz states that it is possible that Ur-Nanshe, who was the founder of the first dynasty of Lagash, the first attested local user of the title lugal, and a devotee of Nanshe, came from a family which originally lived in the proximity of Nina.